-Short Cut (also referred to as SCWIN) is an application for generating programs for all of Campbell Scientific's dataloggers and preconfigured weather stations.
+Short Cut (also referred to as SCWIN) is an application for generating programs for all of Campbell Scientific's dataloggers and preconfigured weather stations except the CR7 and CR9000.
 Users do not have to know individual program instructions for each datalogger.
 Short Cut not only generates a program for the datalogger, but also a wiring diagram that can be left with the datalogger for field servicing.